amanharwara/altus/README.md

 # Altus

-**Altus** is an Electron-based WhatsApp client that works on almost all of the desktop platforms, i.e., Windows, Mac and Linux.
+**Altus** is an Electron-based WhatsApp client with themes and multiple account support, available for Windows, Mac and Linux!

 ![Altus Banner](/img/altus-banner.png)